ayportella/learning_cpp/README.md

 # learning_cpp
-It is a repository that shows my process of learning the C++ language.
+This is a repository that shows my process of learning the C++ language.